-14/54 Health improvement interventions for offender or ex-offenders
+14/54 Health improvement interventions for offenders or ex-offenders

 Please note: The Public Health Research (PHR) Programme would like to draw researchers’ attention to the commissioning brief below, which was first advertised in Spring 2014.
 This is a brief that we have previously advertised as a commissioned funding opportunity.
 We are still interested in receiving applications in this research area, as it remains a priority in our portfolio.
 However, please note that the commissioning brief, along with the underpinning literature searches, has not been updated since originally written.

 What are the effective* and cost-effective health improvement interventions for offenders or ex-offenders under community supervision?

 - Population: Offenders or ex-offenders under community supervision.

 - Intervention (non-NHS): Health improvement interventions.
 Consideration needs to be given to interventions that can be applied across different and changing contexts.